Where To Eat When You’re Avoiding Gluten guide image

 Where To Eat When You’re Avoiding Gluten

-At these restaurants and bakeries, you can get some great gluten-free dumplings, pizza, babka, and more.
+At these restaurants and bakeries, you can get some great gluten-free dumplings, pizza, fried chicken, and more.

-Unlike whatever the MTA has planned for this weekend, your dietary needs shouldn't keep you from enjoying the city's great culinary offerings.
-If you don't eat gluten, this guide has a bunch of great options for everything from bagels and pasta to Chinese food and arepas.
+Unlike whatever the MTA has planned for this weekend, your dietary needs shouldn't keep you from enjoying NYC's greatest hits.
+If you don't eat gluten, this guide has options for everything from bagels and pasta to Chinese food and arepas.
 Some of the places on here aren’t completely gluten-free—so be sure to check with your server about specific dishes and cross-contamination concerns—but they’re all spots where you can get an excellent meal that won’t just be a bowl of rice and an apple.

 THE SPOTS